shelld3v/JSshell/README.md

 JSshell - a JavaScript reverse shell.
 This using for exploit XSS remotely, help to find blind XSS, ...

 This tool works for both Unix and Windows operating system and it can running with both Python 2 and Python 3.
-This is a big update of JShell - a tool to get a JavaScript shell with XSS by s0med3v, but no longer work now because the behavior of new browsers.
-JSshell also doesn't require Netcat.
-Although JSshell working for both Unix and Windows, on Unix OS, JSshell still has colors.
+This is a big update of JShell - a tool to get a JavaScript shell with XSS by s0med3v.
+JSshell also doesn't require Netcat (different from other javascript shells).

 # Usage
 #### Generate JS reverse shell payload:  `-g`